osg-htc/docs/docs/compute-element/troubleshoot-htcondor-ce.md

 **Next actions**

 1. Make sure that the HTCondor-CE daemons are running with [condor\_ce\_status](#condor_ce_status).
-2. Verify that your CE is reachable from your submit host, replacing `condorce.example.com` with the hostname of your CE:
+2. Verify that your CE is reachable from your access point, replacing `condorce.example.com` with the hostname of your CE:

         :::console
         user@host $ ping condorce.example.com